SerenityOS/serenity/Base/usr/share/man/man2/getresuid.md

 ## Return value

 If the call was set successful, returns 0.
-Else, returns -1 and sets `errno` to describe the error.
+Otherwise, returns -1 and sets `errno` to describe the error.

 ## Errors